MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-template-kubernetes-dashboard.md

 ---
-title: Access the Kubernetes Dashboard in Azure Stack Hub | Microsoft Docs
+title: Access the Kubernetes Dashboard in Azure Stack Hub
 description: Learn how to access the Kubernetes Dashboard in Azure Stack Hub
 author: mattbriggs
 ms.topic: article